+where n the number of observations, sypredictedis the standard deviation of predictions, ymeasured is the average of measured values.

 3. CASE STUDY

-This section gives a case study for the creation of the Hybrid Approach.
-It begins with a description of the data collection procedure, then moved to the hyperparameters selections, and finally presents with the comparison of each modeling approach performance.
+This section presents a case study for all the three proposed methods, including RC network, GGMR and hybrid approach.
+It begins with a description of the data collection procedure, then moved to the moved to the model development and selections, and finally presents with the comparison of each modeling approach performance.

 3.1 Data Description